attestate/kiwistand/CONVENTIONS.md

 - Don't try to maintain state through complex classes etc., instead write a series of pure functions that all do one thing well.

+### 1.8.
+Don't use setInterval to call functions with a frequency
+- One issue with using setInterval to repeately calling a function is that if the function's execution time is longer than the defined interval, then we'll stack function calls on top of each other.
+- An alternative therefore is to run a function, then sleep for a while and run the function again.
+This way we can ensure that a function is only ever called once.

 ## 2. Code Quality

 ### 2.1.
 Comments